AlexMarvelo/ciklum-officespace/README.md

 This is a full-stack application based on [MEAN stack](http://mean.io/).

-The application is deployed with Heroku [here](http://ciklumspace.herokuapp.com).
+The application is deployed with Heroku: [ciklumspace.herokuapp.com](http://ciklumspace.herokuapp.com).
 Database is deployed using [mLab](https://mlab.com).

-The aim of the application is to help with searching of a exact employee in multi-floor office.
+The aim of the application is to help with searching of an exact employee in multi-floor office.

 ---